sammck-go/pidfile/README.md

 ```
 WithCreateDirMode sets the mode bits that should be used for newly created
 directories that will contain the pidfile.
 Defaults to 0755 (read/write for
 owner, read for others).
-This option also implicitly enables WithCreateDir...
+This option also implicitly enables WithCreateDir.

 #### func  WithDeferPublish